decryp7/GoogleFoobarChallenge/readme.md

 I was stumped for a while because my code was able to provide the correct value but it failed all the test cases.
 After trying with a hard coded solution (if n == 3: return 1) **:P**, it passes one of the test case which leads me to believe that speed is one of the hidden requirement in this level.
 Cleaned up the code by reducing unecessary logic and add caching.
 Manage to passed all the test cases. **:)**
 But I wonder if my solution is correct.
-Looks like it is looking for some complicated formuala. **:(**
+Looks like it is looking for some complicated formula. **:(**
 <img src="https://dev.decryptology.net/decryp7/GoogleFoobarChallenge/raw/branch/master/the_grandest_staircase_of_them_all_1.PNG" width="50%" height="50%">
 <img src="https://dev.decryptology.net/decryp7/GoogleFoobarChallenge/raw/branch/master/the_grandest_staircase_of_them_all_2.PNG" width="50%" height="50%">